miracle2k/py-androidbuild/README.rst

 - Renderscript in Honeycomb requires additional build steps that are not yet implemented.

-- Including native libraries is probably yet supported, but at the very least untested.

 - ProGuard obfuscation is not implememented.

 - Some tests would sure be nice.